SpacedOutCode/RuneBot/README.md

 ### GUI Features:
 - Draggable interface for better user experience
 - Custom styling with a dark theme
-- The GUI provides real-time status updates with color coding:
-  - 🔍 Processing questions (Blue)
-  - ✅ Successful submissions (Green)
-  - ⚡ System messages (Purple)
-  - ❌ Error messages (Red)
+-
 ## ⚠️ Important Notes

-- The script is designed to work with multiple-choice questions
+- The script is designed to work with multiple-choice, fill in the blank, and parsons questions
 - Requires a valid Runestone Academy login session
 - Uses the official Runestone Academy API endpoints (may break if they update anything)
 - Automatically refreshes the page after completion